nicobenz/GameStudies-ActionRequests/README.md

 # GameStudies-ActionRequests
+## TL;DR
+- I want to write a thesis on directive speech acts in video games
+- Directive speech acts are commands, requests, sugestions and similar
+- In video games, they are somewhat meta-narrative because they are targeted more towards the player than the players avatar
+- I want to know how the prevalence of different verbs in directive speech acts change over time
+- For that I can use either game audio transcripts gathered from YouTube playthroughs or quest objective data from various game wikis
+- Directive speech acts can be identified using NLP methods or LLMs as zero-shot classifiers
+- I am particularly intereted in different verb prevalences for different genres and maybe if this can be a feature for classifier models
 ## What to expect in this repo
-Here I investigate the possibility to draw prevalence curves of action request speech acts in video games.
+Here I investigate the possibility to draw prevalence curves of directive speech acts in video games.
-Action requests aim to make the player do something, like *go*, *help*, *talk* or *find*.
+Directive speech acts aim to make the player do something, like *go*, *help*, *talk* or *find*.
-These speech acts can take the form of imperatives or commands like *Help me!* and also more indirect forms or implied requests like *I need help!* or *If someone could help me!*.
+These speech acts can take the form of imperatives or direct commands like *Help me!* and also more indirect forms or implied requests like *I need help!* or *Could someone help me?*.
-They are like instructions given to the player rather than the players ingame character, so they are somewhat meta-narrative while still being part of the narration.
+In video games those speech acts are particularly interesting compared to their occurrances in films or texts, because in a sense they are instructions given to the player rather than the players ingame character, so they are somewhat meta-narrative while still being part of the games narration.

-While it is impossible or at least too difficult to capture all kinds of implied action request speech acts using NLP tools, I came up with the following approaches to analyse at least the more obvious ones:

 ## Theoretical background
-Austin established the idea of speech acts in his work *How to do Things with Words?* in 1962.
+J. L. Austin established the idea of speech acts in his work *How to do Things with Words?* in 1962.
 The basic principle of a speech act is, that linguistic utterances can be considered actions and have the ability to e.g. assert truth or change reality.
 He distinguishes three main types of speech acts:
 1. Locutionary act: